Wetopi Infrastructure Series Posts

 You use your phone to take pics, and to treasure these memories, upload them to web enabled storage like Google photos, for instance.

+This past year Twitter announced that was expecting to transfer over 300 petabytes of data storage to the cloud.
 For comparison, at the end of 2017, the entire Internet Archive held almost 40 petabytes.

 This example will help you to have an idea of the kind of data store these companies might be using.